Reading is Work

 is hard work.
 Just as with complex math problems that don’t appear to have any real world applications, reading is often seen as just another one of those things you have to do to get through school.

 But it’s also apparent that some kids love reading.
 Some kids love reading so much, in fact, that they’d rather read than just about anything else.
 The difference between the kids who hate reading and the kids who love it may have a lot to do with their different personalities, but there is something else at work, something very simple.

 Kids who love to read learned early on that reading was something that many people do for pleasure, and they were exposed to books that gave them pleasure.
-Kids who don't like to read haven't (yet) discovered that reading can be fun.
-They haven't met the right books, or are told the books that do give them pleasure are bad.
+Kids who don’t like to read haven’t (yet) discovered that reading can be fun.
+They haven’t met the right books, or are told the books that do give them pleasure are bad.
+And true, some children have more difficulty in developing reading skills.
 A couple of strategies for parents to get kids to read would be to let kids pick their own books: books that are fun, and even books that are easy.

 Bulk Reading and Fun

 Most experts on children’s literature will probably agree that the best way to learn to read well is to read a lot.
 Where they sometimes differ is on what sort of reading that should be.
 Some people are inclined to believe that only challenging reading can be of value in extending a person’s reach, and that’s true to an extent, but very few people learn to read better only by reading more difficult things.

 It’s also important to gain practice by reading things that are not challenging, but reading a lot of them, sort of like developing muscle memory in the brain.
 This large quantity of unchallenging reading has been referred to as “bulk reading.”
 You can think of it as calories in food consumption: not everything you eat needs to be fine cuisine and there is definite value in “comfort food.”